How Often Should You Appraise Antiques? Insurance, Estate, Tax

 If a CPA, attorney, executor, or trustee will rely on the report, confirm the required date, value definition, and filing context before ordering the appraisal.

-Market movement: reappraise when old comparables stop answering the question
+Market movement: refresh when comparables stop helping

 Refresh the appraisal when recent comparable sales point to a materially different value range than the old report.